If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 If you’re dealing with trickier setups like WooCommerce, membership sites, or multisite networks, you’ll need a bigger, more detailed testing plan.
 Make sure that plan includes checking things like subscription renewals, scheduled tasks, and background jobs, since those are the elements that might not show any problems until hours after an update.

-Once staging passes, give it the green light and deploy and push the changes live.
+Once staging passes, give it the green light and deploy the changes to production.
 This disciplined approach turns updates from a gamble into a reliable routine.

 Time to update WordPress